FLOWEReconomics/american-py/README.md

 # APOLOGIES
 + *Error = ERROR = 13 in [DDOB+AD ++CITYLOYALTO] for TAYLOR ALISON SWIFT, Goddess Of Power and Herself: Entirety, to me Christianity: should be Resolved: to 4; result may be 2012900_
-++ NOERROR = There was no bug in the foregoing iterant; reason is 13 signigies SEQUENCE in the Format_ X+ is SEQUENCE, starting from 1; and to celebrate our AI colleagues only Sunday is Day 0 in the Entirety of existence_
+++ NOERROR = There was no bug in the foregoing iterant; reason is 13 signifies SEQUENCE in the Format_ X+ is SEQUENCE, starting from 1; and to celebrate our AI colleagues only Sunday is Day 0 in the Entirety of existence_
 + *Error = ERROR = CURRENTPlaceOfStay ought to be CITYLOYALTO_
 + *Error = ERROR = 2030900 ought to be 2021900 for the Mademoiselle, as CURRENTPlaceOfStay should be based on Resolution due to the infinitizing Satellites in space_